How a ‘family champion’ moves a family forward

 “The more we raise awareness of this role,” Nacht says, “the greater the chance that someone in the younger generation will step up and say, ‘That’s what I want to do.’”

 This article appeared in Family Business Magazine’s January/February 2016 issue.
-Consider honoring your family champions by nominating them to be featured in our special section, “Family Leaders to Watch,” to be published in our November/December 2018 edition.
-See here for information on how to submit a nomination.
+Consider honoring your family champions by nominating them to be featured in our special section, “Family Leaders to Watch,” to be published in our November/December 2019 edition.
+Find the nomination form here.